thiolliere/sudoku-solver/README.md

 # sudoku-solver
-attempt to solve sudoku in pure C
+attempt to solve sudoku in pure C in one week in holiday. it solve some of them, not so bad.

 use :
-' ./sudoku < grille_de_sudoku.txt '
+` ./sudoku < grille_de_sudoku.txt `